Wolverine (podcast)

 Marvel's Wolverine (subtitled The Long Night for Season 1 and The Lost Trail for Season 2) is an audio drama podcast series featuring the Marvel Comics character Wolverine.
 The show is Marvel's first scripted podcast produced by Marvel New Media and Stitcher.
 Marvel had previously retold comic book stories through audio in 1974 with a Fantastic Four radio series and a Spider-Man: Rock Reflections of a Superhero concept album.
 It was dubbed one of the Best Podcasts of 2018 by Apple while also winning the 2019 iHeartRadio Award for Best Scripted Podcast.
 A comic adaptation was published by Marvel due to the podcast's success.

-In 2021, Marvel New Media and Sirius XM announced Marvel's Wastelanders, a series of podcasts set in a version of the Old Man Logan universe.
+In 2021, Marvel New Media and SiriusXM announced Marvel's Wastelanders, a series of podcasts set in a version of the Old Man Logan universe.
 Marvel's Wastelanders: Wolverine launched in June 2022, featuring Robert Patrick as the voice of Wolverine.

 Premise

 The Long Night

 Federal agents are led to the fictional town of Burns, Alaska working a serial murder case.
 Logan is the main suspect.
 The agents will uncover Logan's dual identity and the corruption in the small town.
 Logan is attempting to escape from society and over the course of the series recover some of his lost memories.
 He is, however, drawn to execute "frontier justice."
 Located nearby is the Aurora cult, who may or may not have power or be involved in the murders.